immanuelfodor/laptop-headphone-control/README.md

 soundmeter
 ```

 Mine is usually around ~200-300.
-When I accidentally touch the cord, it peaks around ~4000.
+When I speak or accidentally touch the cord, it peaks around ~4000-5000.
 However, button clicks are around ~15000-19000, so I'll use `16000` as trigger level (with 100% mic volume).

 If you see some warnings/errors in the output, ignore it if the volume level is displayed successfully at the last line.